-If you ask me, “Is NoFap worth it?”, my answer is an astounding yes!
+If you ask me, “Is NoFap worth it?”, My answer is yes!

-There are few things I hate in life but fapping is definitely one of them.
+There are a few things I hate about life, but jerking off is definitely one of them.

-Here’s my account of NoFap experience and the many benefits of NoFap I’m so happy about.
+Here is my account of the NoFap experience and the many benefits of NoFap that I am so pleased with.

-Before we go into that, join my Free Stop PMO Webinar so that you stay committed to NoFap:
+Before we get into that, join my Free Stop PMO webinar to stay committed to NoFap:

 If you don’t want to read, check out the companion video for my “NoFap: Before and After” story:

 My account of staying on NoFap for years

 I started masturbating when I was around 12.